maiamcc/maiamcc.github.io/source/_posts/2014-08-26-slicing-is-not-enough.markdown

 comments: true
 categories: [Hacker School]
 ---
 The sudoku solver that I'm working on with [Miriam](https://mlauter.github.io/) was nearly finished before it started when we were playing around with ways to draw a board to terminal.
-I came to the table with some initial code I had written--
+I came to the table with some initial code I had written---

 ```python
 def draw_board(board):